Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/console/workbench-index.md

 ![Index](images/menu.png)

-The connected spaces are listed at menu bar, simply click it to open.
+The connected-spaces are listed at menu bar, simply click it to open.

 ## Favorites

-Connected spaces and dashboards can be collected to favorite, they can be pinned to the top of page,
+Connected-spaces and dashboards can be collected to favorite, they can be pinned to the top of page,

 ![Pinned Index](images/pinned-favorite-menu.png)